What Is Screen Printing: The Ultimate Guide

 1. Insert the pre-coated screen in the xTool EasyStretch frame.
 Make use of its tensioning strips to fully stretch the screen.
 Ensure the screen is smooth with no folds.

 2. Place the setup (coated screen with frame) inside the laser engraver.
-You may use xTool D1 Pro or xTool S1.
+You may use xTool S1.
 They are fully capable of holding the stencil setup.
 Load the stencil design in XCS, and feed it to the engraver.
 The engraver removes coated areas based on design.

 3. After engraving, remove the stencil and fix it in xTool Screen Printer.
 Make adjustments based on material height.
 Add ink to the screen and spread it evenly with a squeegee.